Supercurrent-enabled Andreev reflection in a chiral quantum Hall edge state: Model

 A numerical solution for the dispersion of states near the hard wall was put forward in Ref.~\cite{meiHarmonic1983}, which we complement here by an adjusted version of the approximate analytic solution of Ref.~\cite{patlatiukEvolution2018} to be used for further analysis.
 We consider the lowest Landau level, $n=0$, and impose two conditions which determine the approximate edge dispersion up to a constant shift.
-First we assume that the dispersion is quadratic and that for $y>2\ell$ we recover the bulk Landau levels.
-Second we require that in the bulk the energy is $\omega_c/2- U_0$, while at the wall, $Y_\text{GC}=0$, the energy is $3 \omega_c/2 - U_0$, i.e. the ground state of the halved harmonic oscillator \cite{meiHarmonic1983}.
+These conditions lead to an analytical dispersion which reproduces numerical results to a good approximation.
+First, we assume that the dispersion is quadratic and that for $Y_\text{GC} \gg \ell$ we recover the bulk Landau levels.
+Second we require that in the bulk, $Y_\text{GC}> \ell$, the energy is $\omega_c/2- U_0$, while at the wall, $Y_\text{GC}=0$, the energy is $3 \omega_c/2 - U_0$, i.e. the ground state of the halved harmonic oscillator \cite{meiHarmonic1983}.
 These conditions yield the edge state dispersion of the lowest Landau level

 where we used $q \equiv q_x$ as a shorthand, and have defined the Fermi energy $E_F$

 which is tunable via the shift $U_0$.
 Fixing $U_0$ allows us to define the Fermi momentum $q_F$ in equilibrium by $E_{q_F}=0$, as well as the Fermi velocity $v_F$, both of which are functions of $E_F$,